sqshq/piggymetrics/README.md

 #### Notes
 - Each microservice has it's own database, so there is no way to bypass API and access persistance data directly.
 - In this project, I use MongoDB as a primary database for each service.
 It might also make sense to have a polyglot persistence architecture (сhoose the type of db that is best suited to service requirements).
 - Service-to-service communication is quite simplified: microservices talking using only synchronous REST API.
 Common practice in a real-world systems is to use combination of interaction styles.
 For example, perform synchronous GET request to retrieve data and use asynchronous approach via Message broker for create/update operations in order to decouple services and buffer messages.
-However, this brings us in [eventual consistency](http://martinfowler.com/articles/microservice-trade-offs.html#consistency) world.
+However, this brings us to the [eventual consistency](http://martinfowler.com/articles/microservice-trade-offs.html#consistency) world.

 ## Infrastructure services
 There's a bunch of common patterns in distributed systems, which could help us to make described core services work.
 [Spring cloud](http://projects.spring.io/spring-cloud/) provides powerful tools that enhance Spring Boot applications behaviour to implement those patterns.
 I'll cover them briefly.